kean/articles/2021-03-24-concurrency.markdown

 }
 ```

-With this optimization, we can get rid of _all_ synchronization calls in `DataLoader` (see dispatch #1 and #2).
+Now the entire system is synchronized on a single serial dispatch queue!

 ### Main Queue?

-When you hear advice about synchronizing on the main queue, the important words here are "synchronizing" and "queue".
+If you synchronize on the main queue, the important words are "synchronizing" and "queue".
 The queue doesn't have to be your main queue.
 Using the main queue does make it easier to avoid UI updates from the background queue, but [Thread Sanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) catches those immediately, so it's relatively easy to avoid.

-There is also a major flaw in the "just synchronize on main" approach.
-If you do, it means none of your subsystems are thread-safe.
-If you accidentally call any of them from the background, you can _introduce subtle bugs_ which are much harder to find than background UI updates.
-And it gets worse.
-If your app becomes big enough that it can no longer afford to operate strickly on the main queue, you are going to be up to major rethinking of your components (been there).
+There is also a flaw in synchronizing on main.
+If your subsystems assume they are only called from a single queue, they are not thread-safe.
+If you accidentally call any of them from the background, you can _introduce subtle bugs_ which are harder to find than simple UI updates from the background, unless you fill your code with assertions.
+And if your app becomes big enough that it can no longer afford to operate strickly on the main queue, you are going to be up to major rethinking of your components (been there).

-The actor model is a great approach to achieve thread-safety and performance.
-One thing to keep in mind with the dispatch queues is that switching execution contexts is not free.
-There is such thing as too much of a good thing.
-Nuke solves it by synchronizing all of its subsystems on a single serial dispatch queue.
+The actor model is a great way to achieve thread-safety and keep your apps responsive.

 ## Tasks

 Nuke has an incredible number of performance [features](https://kean.blog/post/nuke-9): progressive decoding, prioritization, coalescing of tasks, cooperative cancellation, parallel processing, backpressure, prefetching.
 It forces Nuke to be massively concurrent.
-Actor Modal is just part of the solution.
-To manage individual image downloads, it needs something more.
+The actor modal is just part of the solution.
+To manage individual image requests, it needed a structured approach for async tasks.

-The solution is `Task`. `Task` is part of the internal infrastructure built specifically for Nuke.
-I don't want to go into too much detail on this because it's impossible to cover in one post, so I'll just throw this complex diagram here.
+The solution is [`Task`](https://github.com/kean/Nuke/blob/93c187ab98ab02f8c891d1fa40ffe92a1591f524/Sources/Tasks/Task.swift#L18), a is part of the internal infrastructure.
+I don't want to go into too much detail because it's impossible to cover in one post, so I'll just throw this complex diagram here.

 <img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/tasks.png">

+When you request an image, Nuke creates a dependency tree with multiple tasks.
+When a similar image request arrives (e.g. the same URL, but different processors), an existing subtree can serve as a dependency of another task.
+Nuke has to manage prioritization and cooperativ ecancellation, so I sane structured approach was a must.

-Tasks are inspired by reactive programming but are optimized for Nuke.
+Tasks perform their work incrementally (to support progressive decoding) so they are inspired by reactive programming, but are optimized for Nuke.
 Tasks are much simpler and faster than a typical generalized reactive programming implementation.
 The complete implementation takes just 237 lines.

-Will Nuke adopt [async/await](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md) for its internal when it's available?
-Highly unlikely, as it won't cover all the scenarios I need.
+Will Nuke adopt [async/await](https://github.com/apple/swift-evolution/blob/main/proposals/0296-async-await.md) for its internal infrastructure?
+Unlikely, as it probably won't cover all the scenarios I need.
 But I am considering replacing tasks with [Combine](https://developer.apple.com/documentation/combine) when Nuke drops iOS 12 support.

 ## Locks

-Nuke also extensively uses locks([`NSLock`](https://developer.apple.com/documentation/foundation/nslock)) for synchronization. `ImageCache`, `DataCache`, `ResumableData`  – there are plenty of components that use them.
+Nuke also extensively uses locks([`NSLock`](https://developer.apple.com/documentation/foundation/nslock)) for synchronization. `ImageCache`, `DataCache`, `ResumableData`  – there are a few components that use them.
 They all have public synchronous APIs, so they have to be thread-safe.

+> Locks allow you to protect a critical section of code.
+You [`lock()`](https://developer.apple.com/documentation/foundation/nslocking/1416318-lock) when the section starts, and [`unlock()`](https://developer.apple.com/documentation/foundation/nslocking/1418241-unlock) when you are done.
+Unlike semaphores, unlock has to be sent from the same thread that sent the initial lock messages.
+{:.info}

 There isn't much to say about locks.
 There are easy to use and fast[^6].
 I don't trust any of the performance benchmarks that measure the performance difference between different synchronization instruments.
 If there even is a measurable difference, it's irrelevant in the scenarios where I use them.

 [^6]: Especially after the recent-ish performance optimizations, which I can't find a link for right now.
 Locks are especially efficient in situations where there isn't a lot of contention, so they don't need to go to the kernel level.

+> `DataCache` is a bit more complicated than that.
+It writes data asynchronously and does so in parallel to reads, while reads can also be parallel to each other.
+It's a bit experimental, I haven't tested the full impact of this approach on the performance.

 ## Atomics

-I've been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline. when Thread Sanizer was introduced it started emiting fasle positive warnings to the users, so I replace all instances of CAS with locks or refactored some code to not require synchronization in the first place.
+I've been using atomic operations (`OSAtomicIncrement64`, `OSCompareAndSwap`) in a couple of places in Nuke before, for example for generating unique task IDs in the pipeline.
+But when Thread Sanizer was introduced it started emiting fasle positive warnings to the users.

+<img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/access-race.png">

+I replaced all atomics usages with locks or refactored some code to not require synchronization in the first place.
 There wasn't much impact on performance for the scenarios where I was using them.

-<img class="NewScreenshot" src="{{ site.url }}/images/posts/concurrency/access-race.png">
+Atomics are great when you want to avoid allocating a lock.
 I will revisit this topic when/if [Swift Atomics](https://swift.org/blog/swift-atomics/) are part of the Standard Library.

 ## OperationQueues

-The expensive operations, e.g. decoding, processing, data loading, are modeled using operations ([`Foundation.Operation`](https://developer.apple.com/documentation/foundation/operation).
-Operation queues are used for parallelism with a limited number of concurrent operations to avoid a thread explosion problem.
+The expensive operations, e.g. decoding, processing, data loading, are modeled using [`Foundation.Operation`](https://developer.apple.com/documentation/foundation/operation).
+Operation [queues](https://developer.apple.com/documentation/foundation/operationqueue) are used for parallelism with a limited number of concurrent operations.
 They are also used for prioritization which is crucial for some user scenarios.
+There isn't much else to say about operation queues that haven't already been said.

 ## Conclusion

 To write responsive client-side programs[^5], you often have to embrace concurrency.
-There are, of course, applications that barely need it.
-Take [Pulse](https://github.com/kean/Pulse) for example.
-All it does is perform database queries on the main thread, and it's fast enough.
 There are, of course, kinds of tasks that obviously have to be asynchronous, such as networking.
 But if you want to use background processing as an optimization, always measure!
 Performance is about doing less, not more.

 [^5]: And servers!
 Modern server-side frameworks, such as [SwiftNIO](https://github.com/apple/swift-nio) also embraced concurrency and non-blocking I/O.

-Your assumptions about performance often won’t match the reality.
 Measuring is an art on its own.
 Modern CPUs with different cache levels and other optimizations make it hard to reasons about performance.
 But at least make sure to measure in Release mode (with compiler optimizations on) and check that you are getting consistent results.
-The absolute measurements might not always be accurate, but the relative values should give you confidence that your changes improve performance, not degrade it.
+The absolute measurements might not always be accurate, but the relative values will guide you in the right direction.
 Never do premature optimizations, but also don't paint yourself into a corner where the only way to improve performance is to rewrite half of the app.

-Nuke has a lot of optimizations, some are not practical, so don't just go and copy them.
-I just finished watched [F1 Season 3](https://www.formula1.com/en/latest/article.watch-the-unmissable-trailer-for-season-3-of-netflixs-drive-to-survive.1ZMsRiYIvxZEPV9iqzatsx.html) (which was phenomenal by the way) in basically two sittings.
-Not that's I'm a huge fan of F1, but I like things to go fast.
-I'm not stopping where any sane person should.
+Nuke has many optimizations, some impractical, so don't just go and copy them.
+I just finished watching [F1 Season 3](https://www.formula1.com/en/latest/article.watch-the-unmissable-trailer-for-season-3-of-netflixs-drive-to-survive.1ZMsRiYIvxZEPV9iqzatsx.html) (which was phenomenal, by the way).
+I can't say that I'm a huge F1 fan, but I appreciate things designed for performance and a bit of competition.
+I'm not stopping where a sane person should.

 <div class="References" markdown="1">